bloominstituteoftechnology/node-heroku-deployment-guided/README.md

 - on the top right, click `Open App`.

 The deployment succeeded, but opening the App fails because the fork on GitHub still have the old code without the dynamic port and new `start` script.

-**Do a review of all the steps we went through in order to create the application and connect it to GitHub.**

-**wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**

 Our application displays `Application Error` and information on how to open the logs.
 We can fix it by pushing our changes to the master branch on GitHub.